sloanahrens/emberlastic-table/README.md

 ### To use as-is
-- just clone this repository and open index.html
+- Just clone this repository and open index.html. :)

 ### To use with your elasticsearch endpoint
 Open qbox-table-config.js and look at the first few lines: